I tried SRE for a service as an embedded SRE

 Error Budget Burn Rate

-Burn rate is a term coined by Google and is a unitless value that indicates how quickly the error budget is consumed relative to the target length of the SLO.
-For example, if your goal is 30 days, a burn rate of 1 means that a constant rate of 1 would completely consume your error budget in exactly 30 days.
-A constant burn rate of 2 means that it would take 15 days, and a burn rate of 3 means that it would take 10 days to deplete your error budget.
+Burn rate is a term coined by Google that is a unitless value that indicates how quickly your error budget is consumed relative to the target length of your SLO.
+For example, if your target is 30 days, a burn rate of 1 means that at a constant rate of 1, your error budget will be completely consumed in exactly 30 days.
+A burn rate of 2 means that at a constant rate, your error budget will be depleted in 15 days, and a burn rate of 3 means that your error budget will be depleted in 10 days.

-Datadog's documentation on burn rate is very clear.
+Datadog's documentation on burn rate is easy to understand.

-This error budget burn rate allows you to alert directly on your error budget, eliminating the need to alert on SLOs.
+This error budget burn rate allows you to alert directly on the error budget, eliminating the need to alert on SLOs.

 It also kills two birds with one stone by eliminating alerts for 5xx error rates, which tend to be noise alerts.

-The alerts actually set up on DotMoney look like this.
+The actual alerts set up on DotMoney look like this.

 burn_rate("").over("30d").long_window("1h").short_window("5m") > 14.4